GRACeFUL-project/haskelzinc/README.md

  * Set constraints with the choco solver

 # Running a model
-Let `nineDigitArrangement` be the haskelzinc representation of a MiniZinc model.
+Consider the `nineDigitArrangement` which can be found in `GExamples.hs` (root directory).
+One needs to import module `Interfaces.MZinHaskell` to use the functions `iRunModel` or `runModel` which run a given representation of a MiniZinc model and return its solution(s).

 ## Interactive
-To run the model interactively, use `iTestGModel` and follow the instructions.
+To run the model interactively, use `iRunModel` and follow the instructions.
 An example is given below.

 ```
-> iTestGModel nineDigitArrangement
+> iRunModel nineDigitArrangement
 Enter working directory:
 /path/to/desired/directory
 Enter model's name: nine